Kunal172/Aakanksha-Fashion-Website/README.md

 - Users can shop for fashionable clothes and various types of signature handicrafts.

-- There is a  dropdown on every store banner, after clicking on it user can see the products available.
+- There is a  dropdown on every store banner.
+When the user clicks on it, they can see the products available.

-- There is also a detail page on which the details of the product are displayed and also the review rate.
+- There is also a detail page on which the details of the product are displayed, with the review rate.

-- And they can login and sign-up on the web application.
+- And they can log in and sign-up on the web application.

 - Users can also navigate between different pages seamlessly.

-- Our web application is mobile friendly as well.
+- The web application is mobile-friendly as well.

 ## My Work

-- Created a city fashion store page and fashion beauty page.
+- Created a city fashion store page and city beauty store page.

   - There is a location dropdown in which there are various cities mentioned.

-  - There is a search bar in which user can search easily.
+  - There is a search bar in which users can search easily.

-  - In this pages we have created four stores in which user can get the location of the store and also see there products on clicking the dropdown button.
+  - We have created four stores in which users can get the location.

+- And can see their products by clicking the dropdown button.

-- A product page for city fashion store page and fsahion beauty page.
+- A product page for city fashion store page and city beauty store page.

-  - When a user click on any product after clicking on dropdown it will come to this page.
+  - When a user clicks on any product after clicking on the dropdown, it will come to this page.

   - User can see all the related products which that seller sells.

-- A details page for product.
+- A details page for a product.

-  - I have created a details page in which user can see all the information about the product.
+  - I have created a details page in which users can see all the information about the product.

   - User can see the ratings of that product.

-  - User can add that product into the cart by clicking the add to cart button.
+  - User can add that product to the cart by clicking the add to cart button.

-  - User can also add that product into the wishlist by clicking the add to wishlist button.
+  - User can also add that product to the wishlist by clicking the add to wishlist button.

 ## Technologies